 Section 6: Enforcement Measures

 Enforcement and Permit Revocation.
 In the event of a violation of this Ordinance as determined by Short-Term Rental Authority designated by the Township, the owner will be notified, and a period of thirty (30) days will begin to request a hearing for dispute of claim.
 The first substantiated and relevant complaint or violation shall be an administrative fine of $200.
 The administrative fine for the second violation shall be $400.
 The administrative fine for the third/final violation shall be $700.
 In addition, upon a finding that a permittee has violated a provision of this Ordinance or the Sylvan Town Board of Supervisors on three (3) separate occasions within a twelve (12) month period, the Board of Supervisors may revoke the annual Short-Term Rental permit.
 Prior to such revocation, Township staff will mail written notice of the permit violations to the permittee.
 The permittee shall have ten (10) business days to request a hearing regarding such revocation before the Board of Supervisors.
 Failure to request such a hearing shall constitute waiver of the right to be heard on such revocation.
 If a timely request for a hearing is received, the Board of Supervisors shall hold a hearing at a regular scheduled Board meeting, provide the permittee with an opportunity to be heard, and shall then act on whether to revoke the annual Short-Term Rental permit.
 If the Board of Supervisors does not revoke the permit, they may add conditions to the permit that they determine are appropriate to mitigate further violations.
-Administrative fines will be assessed on the property taxes of the owner if not paid within ninety (90) days.
-The billed amount, if not paid withing ninety (90) days, shall be added to the property tax roll, and shall constitute a lien against the responsible person’s property which shall be collected and enforced in the same manner as general property taxes pursuant to Minnesota Statue § 366.012 or any other relevant statute.
+Administrative fines billed and not paid withing ninety (90) days, shall be added to the property tax roll, and shall constitute a lien against the responsible person’s property which shall be collected and enforced in the same manner as general property taxes pursuant to Minnesota Statue § 366.012 or any other relevant statute.
 This cost recovery shall be in addition to any penalty, legal or equitable remedy the Township may seek or receive for the violation of this Ordinance.

 Effect of Revocation.
 Upon revocation of an annual Short-Term Rental permit, the permittee shall be ineligible to apply for a new Short-Term Rental permit for a period of twelve (12) months from the date of revocation.